 1-26: Student and licensed pilot members are eligible to fly the 1-26 when approved to do so by logbook endorsement of an FLSC CFI.
-Students must obtain approval from a CFI on the field immediately prior to each solo flight.
+Students must obtain approval from a CFI on the field immediately prior to each solo flight (until released for unsupervised solo).
 Spin recovery recurrent training may be required in the discretion of the CFI.